This Vegan Miso Soup comes together in one pot, with just 7 ingredients, in only 20 minutes. It's light, nourishing, and full of deep umami flavor.

 Didn't know that miso soup was not vegan?
-Neither did I.
+For a long time, neither did I.

 Miso soup typically consists of miso paste dissolved in a broth made from dashi, a Japanese stock usually made from fish and kelp.

-My version does not contain stock made from fish.
+My homemade miso soup recipe does not contain stock made from fish.

-I use kombu, vegetable broth, and shiitake mushrooms for a vegan version to make an equally delicious miso soup.
-It also offers a more substantial dish that can be enjoyed as a complete meal rather than just a side dish or appetizer.
+Instead, I use kombu and vegetable broth for an easy vegan version of miso soup that is equally delicious.
+It also offers a more substantial dish with tofu and greens that can be enjoyed as a complete meal rather than just a side dish or appetizer.

-For other delicious Asian dish, try Vegan Thai Basil Fried Rice and Mongolian Tofu.
+For other delicious Asian dishes, try Vegan Thai Basil Fried Rice and Mongolian Tofu.

 Jump to: